When is Better Call Saul season 5 released? What’s going to happen?

 Higher Name Saul!
 No critically, Jimmy has formally taken on the Saul Goodman identify and appears to lastly begin working as a seedy lawyer in season 5 of Higher Name Saul.
-After becoming a member of the latest TV pattern of taking a two-year hole between seasons, the prequel sequence is again and hearsay has it that we’re nearing the top of the present’s run…
+After becoming a member of the latest TV development of taking a two-year hole between seasons, the prequel collection is again and hearsay has it that we’re nearing the tip of the present’s run…

 When is Higher Name Saul season 5 on Netflix?